Amazon Prime review: is it worth the money?

 Exclusive access to flash sales such as Prime Day

-Early access to “lightning deals”
+Early access to “Lightning Deals”

 TV and movies with Prime Video

-This is probably what I’ve mostly used my past Prime memberships for.
 There are some good exclusive TV shows such as The Boys and The Marvellous Mrs Maisel, and plenty of other box sets.

 You can stream from your computer, smart TV or devices such as a Chromecast or Fire TV stick, or download to your phone.
 Don’t forget though that this costs £5.99 a month on its own, which might be a better option for you.